 Even if a patient mentions their own health information within a review, healthcare providers are still bound by HIPAA.

-Think of a negative review as an opportunity to connect with a patient and make them feel better about choosing your practice as their source of care.
+Think of negative reviews as an opportunity to connect with a patient and make them feel better about choosing your practice as their source of care.
 Your attention when responding to their concerns can keep a strong online reputation intact, and even turn a potential negative review into a positive one.

 It’s impossible to address a negative review if you don’t see it coming.
 Visit this webpage to see how PatientPop can help manage your online reputation.